openbabel/documentation/FileFormats/Gaussian_98_or_03_Input.rst

 .. _Gaussian_98_or_03_Input:

-Gaussian 98/03 Input (gjf, gjc, com, gau)
+Gaussian 98/03 Input (gjf, gjc, gau, com)
 =========================================
 .. note:: This is a write-only format.